-For the past two years, CVS has been working on plans to remodel, repurpose and convert the building into a formula retail store (click designs to enlarge).
+For the past two years, CVS has been working on plans to remodel, repurpose and convert the building into a formula retail store:

 The building’s loading dock would be converted to retail space, replaced by an on-street loading area along Ortega.
 Atop the building, a primary parking area would provide 31 parking spaces.
 A parking lot across the street would be used for accessory parking.

 This week, San Francisco’s Planning Commission will decided the store’s fate with the Planning Department recommending against the project.
 A plugged-in reader reports:

 “The planning staff have recommended disapproval of the project, presumably due to complaints from parents at the school across 19th Ave.

 Ironically, a primary reason the staff oppose the location is that Noriega St. “includes four other pharmacies that are located a few blocks away”, contradicting their rationale for allowing the [Market] Street location.

 It’s worth noting that CVS has been doing outreach for the last 2 years and many neighbors are supportive of the project.”